neilmartindev/neilmartindev/README.md

-- :books:  Education: BSc (Hons) in Computer Science and currently studying a Masters in Computational Mathematics
+- :books:  Education: BSc (Hons) in Computer Science and currently studying a Masters in Engineering with a focus on Computational Mathematics
 - :speech_balloon: My main languages: Python and C#
 - :seedling: Currently learning: Javascript
 - :calling: How to reach me: neilmartindotdev@protonmail.com